sourabhxyz/MuftEducation.in/docs/btech/cs/computer_networks/ll.md

 off, alerting the sender to a potential problem.
 The obvious solution is to just transmit the frame again.
 However, when frames may be transmitted multiple times there is a danger that the receiver will accept the same frame two or more times and pass it to the network layer more than once.
-To prevent this from hap- pening, it is generally necessary to assign sequence numbers to outgoing frames, so that the receiver can distinguish retransmissions from originals.
+To prevent this from happening, it is generally necessary to assign sequence numbers to outgoing frames, so that the receiver can distinguish retransmissions from originals.

 ## Flow Control